maxpardoe/capstone/README.md

 Step 5 - Conclusion

-In conclusion, I am able to say that I have been able to achieve my projet goal - to predict clean sheets above the baseline rate, even though it was only a little increase on the baseline.
+In conclusion, I am able to say that I have been able to achieve my project goal - to predict clean sheets above the baseline rate, even though it was only a little increase on the baseline.
 Some things that I would do differently is that I would perhaps try and get more meta-data, such as, whether or not the game was a derby match.
 I would also have liked to obtain the league positions of each team at the point of the game, as a big difference between the two teams could have had an effect on the clean sheet outcome.